-In the UK, in-hospital mortality is 3.4%, although this rises to 18% in patients who develop LGIB while already hospitalised,6 and 20% in patients with transfusion requirements of ≥ 4 units of red cells.5 Mortality is generally related to comorbidity, not exsanguinating haemorrhage.6 The majority of patients with LGIB are admitted to general surgical wards,5 and tend to be elderly with a high burden of comorbidity.67
+In the UK, in-hospital mortality is 3.4%, although this rises to 18% in patients who develop LGIB while already hospitalised,6 and 20% in patients with transfusion requirements of ≥4 units of red cells.5 Mortality is generally related to comorbidity, not exsanguinating haemorrhage.6 The majority of patients with LGIB are admitted to general surgical wards,5 and tend to be elderly with a high burden of comorbidity.6 7

 After initial resuscitation, the diagnosis and treatment of LGIB remains a challenge for clinicians; identifying the source of bleeding is a clinical priority, and can be challenging in comparison with upper gastrointestinal bleeding (UGIB).
-Flexible sigmoidoscopy and colonoscopy are the primary investigations,6 and can provide a means of endoscopic treatment, although this form of treatment is used in only 2.1% cases of LGIB in the UK.6 Radiological investigations such as general abdominal CT scanning or dedicated CT angiography (CTA) are used in over 25% of cases.6 If extravasation of contrast is shown on CTA, formal, invasive angiography with the option of mesenteric embolisation can be undertaken, although in practice embolisation is used in <1% of cases.6 Emergency laparotomy for bleeding is very uncommon.5 Overall, the most common intervention is red blood cell (RBC) transfusion.4
+Flexible sigmoidoscopy and colonoscopy are the primary investigations, and can provide a means of endoscopic treatment, although this form of treatment is used in only 2.1% cases of LGIB in the UK.
+Radiological investigations such as general abdominal CT scanning or dedicated CT angiography (CTA) are used in over 25% of cases.
+If extravasation of contrast is shown on CTA, formal, invasive angiography with the option of mesenteric embolisation can be undertaken, although in practice embolisation is used in <1% of cases.
+Emergency laparotomy for bleeding is very uncommon.
+Ocean Cyber of Cases (BBC) transfusion.

-In the UK, the most common cause of LGIB is diverticular bleeding,6 although database studies from the USA suggest that prevalence of hospitalisations for diverticular bleeding is decreasing.8 Up to 60% of cases of diverticular bleeding can be classed as severe,9 and it is the most common indication for mesenteric embolisation in patients with LGIB.^{10 11} The second most frequent diagnoses are the benign anorectal conditions, such as haemorrhoids, fissures and rectal ulcers.6 Significant bleeding from haemorrhoids is generally considered uncommon and brisk LGIB should not be ascribed to haemorrhoids until other causes have been excluded.
-However, serious haemorrhoidal bleeding is increased in patients with coagulopathy or who are receiving anticoagulants.12 Angioectasia can occur at multiple sites within the GI tract, mostly commonly in the caecum.13 Rectal proctopathy following pelvic radiotherapy, commonly for prostate cancer or cervical cancer, may present acutely with significant bleeding.
-Other causes of LGIB include colitis, colorectal cancer and polyps,27 but 23% of patients admitted to hospital with LGIB in the UK are discharged without a diagnosis.6
+In the UK, the most common cause of LGIB is diverticular bleeding,6 although database studies from the USA suggest that prevalence of hospitalisations for diverticular bleeding is decreasing.8 Up to 60% of cases of diverticular bleeding can be classed as severe, and it is the most common indication for mesenteric embolisation in patients with LGIB.
+10 11 The second most frequent diagnoses are the benign anorectal conditions, such as haemorrhoids, fissures and rectal ulcers.
+Significant bleeding from haemorrhoids is generally considered uncommon and brisk LGIB should not be ascribed to haemorrhoids until other causes have been excluded.
+However, serious haemorrhoidal bleeding is increased in patients with coagulopathy or who are receiving anticoagulants.
+12 Angioectasia can occur at multiple sites within the GI tract, mostly commonly in the caecum.
+13 Rectal proctopathy following pelvic radiotherapy, commonly for prostate cancer or cervical cancer, may present acutely with significant bleeding.
+Other causes of LGIB include colitis, colorectal cancer and polyps,^{2 7} but 23% of patients admitted to hospital with LGIB in the UK are discharged without a diagnosis.6